FractalBlocks/Fractal/README.md

 ## How it works?

 - It is minimal, core logic are less than 400 lines of code and you can see how it works
+- Excelent Developer Experience, we love improve your experience, we have hot-swaping and TimeTravel debugging (soon)
+- Excelent error / warn handling, your app will never crash, and logs are meaningful and you can search for it in our complete error index (soon).
+- Gives you powerful patterns and composing tools that helps to build small and large apps
+- A clear and flexible architecture that scales
 - Easy integrable and emmbedable by design
-- A clear and flexible architecture that scales
 - High code quality, we love that!! and helps you to achive it in your proyect :heart:
 - Its clear and concise, all you application code are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 Your app code has NO side effects
-- Gives you powerful patterns and composing tools that helps to build small and large apps
+- We support hot-swaping code in production :rose: (soon)
 - Your code are flexible, composable and reausable.
 Modularization as a foundation
 - The state is isolated, this mean is serializable and you can hot-swap code updating the UI without reload the navigator
 - You can serialize the whole side effects, this means you can run fractal in a [webworker](https://github.com/FractalBlocks/Fractal/blob/master/src/examples/worker/index.ts), in a server via websockets or even in a remote browser via WebRTC :')